Skip to content

 4.4.3 Mapping Evaluation

-• Checking surfaces when a revisiting a place: when the robot revisit a corridor or room, new points should land exactly on top of old points.
+• Checking surfaces when revisiting a place: when the robot revisit a corridor or room, new points should land exactly on top of old points.
 If we see double walls or duplicated surfaces, that’s a clear sign of drift or bad loop closure.

 • Cross-sections: viewing horizontal or vertical slices through the point cloud or occupancy grid.
 Straight walls should look straight and have a single line, not a fuzzy band.